 To achieve our goals we adopt a systematic, risk-based programme of compliance assessment activities for our regulated population.
 These include a planned programme of physical or eInspections, annual targeted compliance projects, continual proactive monitoring of annulment and personal insolvency agreement proposals, and investigation of complaints.

-Regulation and Enforcement seeks to promote voluntary compliance during our interactions with practitioners.
+We seek to promote voluntary compliance during our interactions with practitioners.
 The cornerstones of our approach in promoting voluntary compliance include the following four key areas (represented in diagram 2).

 Understand the environment

 - This includes the identification of trends or systemic issues within the insolvency profession, high-risk activities, and regulatory gaps.
 We also seek confirmation of a practitioner’s positive compliance culture.

 - We use data analytics to ensure we gather relevant internally sourced information to feed into our Compliance programme, generally as one of our strategic focus areas each year or the focus areas for our inspection programme.
 We acknowledge that regulation is not a ‘one-size-fits-all approach’ and therefore ensure that strategies are tailored to those we regulate.

 - We regularly meet with the Australian Securities and Investments Commission (ASIC), the co-regulator of the insolvency profession.
 We do this to ensure we understand current trends and issues that relate to practitioners who have dual registrations in both personal and corporate insolvency administration.
 This cultivates a collaborative and harmonised approach that strives to reduce the regulatory burden wherever possible.

 Guide and inform